How to Deal With Defamation on X (formerly Twitter) Featured Image

 • The false statement damaged the plaintiff’s reputation.

-While defamation is an umbrella term that covers both slander and libel, most defamation on Twitter is considered libel.
+While defamation is an umbrella term that covers both slander and libel, most defamation on X is considered libel.
 The core difference between libel and slander is that libel is published in a tangible medium such as a newspaper or video, while slander is spoken aloud.

-Common forms of defamation on Twitter include:
+Common forms of defamation on X (formerly Twitter) include:

-• False tweets, comments, and retweets,
+• False posts, comments, and reposts (formerly retweets),

 • Fake profiles and accounts, and